Skip to main content

 18. What is reallocation?

-The Reallocation payment method allows users to pay open invoices and the Renewal Statement assessment using the funds already available in their firm's Flex-Funding Account.
+The Reallocation payment method allows users to pay open invoices and the Renewal Statement assessment using the funds already available in the firm's Flex-Funding Account.
 Other transactions initiated during the day will be processed prior to any reallocation requests made that same day.
 If your Flex-Funding Account balance is not sufficient to cover the reallocation submitted once all other transactions have been processed, the reallocation will not be processed.*

 19. How are reallocation payments reflected in E-Bill Account Details?